-The music of Tonia Ko has been lauded by The New York Times for its “captivating” details and “vivid orchestral palette.”
+The music of Tonia Ko (b.
+1988) has been lauded by The New York Times for its “captivating” details and “vivid orchestral palette.”
 As a composer, she has been commissioned by leading soloists and ensembles, and performed at venues such as Carnegie Hall, Kennedy Center, and the Tanglewood Music Center, Aspen Music Festival, and the Santa Fe Chamber Music Festival.
 Internationally, her work has been featured at the Royaumont Académie Voix Nouvelles, Shanghai Conservatory New Music Week, Young Composers Meeting at Apeldoorn, and Thailand International Composition Festival, where she was awarded the 2014 Rapee Sagarik Prize.
 Ko has received grants and awards from the Harvard University's Fromm Music Foundation, Chamber Music America, the American Academy of Arts and Letters, Broadcast Music, Inc. (BMI) as well as residencies at Copland House, Djerassi, Pocantico Center, Kimmel Harding Nelson Center, and Atlantic Center for the Arts.
 She served as the 2015-2017 Composer-in-Residence for Young Concert Artists.